Inclusive and green growth internship

-The International Chamber of Commerce (ICC) is seeking a full-time intern/stagiaire to support the work of the Inclusive and Green Growth Knowledge Hub, as soon as possible for a period of 6 months.
+The International Chamber of Commerce (ICC) is seeking a full-time intern/stagiaire to join the Knowledge Solutions Department in its Paris headquarters as of November 2020 (or as soon as possible) for a period of 3-6 months.

 Please note that all candidates must be enrolled in an academic institution and must provide a “convention de stage”.
 Also, non-EU residents are required to have valid legal documents (long-stay student visa and/or carte de séjour).